Head over Heels (Poco album)

 Head Over Heels is the eighth studio album by the American country rock band Poco, and their first on ABC Records.
-Timothy Schmit's "Keep On Tryin'" shows off the band's skills in harmonizing and eventually became a favorite that the band played in concert for many years.
-It also contains Rusty Young performing his first lead vocal on a Poco album on the track "Us", and a recording of the rare Steely Dan song "Dallas".
+Timothy B. Schmit's "Keep On Tryin'" shows off the band's skills in harmonizing and became a favorite that the band played in concert for many years.
+It also contains Rusty Young performing his first lead vocal on a Poco album on the track "Us", and a recording of the Steely Dan song "Dallas".

 Reception

 In his Allmusic review, music critic James Chrispell wrote; "Keeping the songs short and to the point, Poco lets loose with a fine batch of material...
 There's less country, but a lot more pop."